 4.3.7 Use of Sick Leave

 Sick leave is to be used in cases of accident or illness of the employee, and medical or dental examination and care.
 (See Section 4.7, Paid Leave for Medical Examination and Care).
-In addition, an employee may use up to three days of accumulated sick leave every year to care for a sick family member, such as a child, spouse, parent, parent-in-law, or other member of the household, and for their medical or dental examination and care.
+In addition, an employee may use up to 40 hours of accumulated sick leave every year to care for a sick family member, such as a child, spouse, parent, parent of spouse, or other member of the household, and for their medical or dental examination and care An employee may also use up to 40 hours of paid sick time during a leave of absence for victims of domestic violence, as specified in Policies and Procedures Section 7.5.7.

 4.3.8 Holiday Within Sick Leave